 This is sad, because Google Glass is a visionary concept, and it didn’t have to die in its nest.
 Indeed, if the leadership behind the launch had better executed the product marketing, Glass’s trajectory would have taken a different course.

 Mistake #1: Neglecting to validate the market before planning the launch

-Look, I know that Google is a massive company, and in massive companies, agreeing on the right strategy is more complicated than it is in small ones.
+Look, I know that Google is a massive company, and in massive companies, product marketing is more complicated than it is in small ones.
 Along with the buzzsaw of political intrigue, you face the crushing expectations of mass-scale success that every new product must achieve if it’s going to matter.

 And, of course, when Sergey Brin is personally overseeing your work, that pressure increases a million-fold.

 But, no matter how hard it must have for the people on the project, there are right ways to bring a revolutionary technology concept to market, and there are wrong ways.

 Sergey Brin and the team at Google X chose many of the wrong ways.